Add These 3 Travel Nurse Destinations to Your List

 What do you think of when you hear “Arkansas?”
 Chances are you may only think of farms and former President Bill Clinton.
 The truth is that Arkansas has mountains, state parks, and scenery that will take your breath away.
 Visit the backdrop to season 3 of “True Detective”, Devil’s Den State Park.
 Enjoy the Buffalo National River and its National Parks and the vibrant Petit Jean State Park.
 Little known fact: Arkansas was also home to Johnny Cash and Glen Campbell.

 Best time to visit: Early October

-Check out the changing leaves in Arkansas in early October to appreciate an underrated part of this beautiful state.
-Driving through the Boston Mountains, seeing the War Eagle Mill Fall Arts and Crafts Fair in Rogers and taking in a local football game will give you a taste of what Arkansas is all about.
+Arkansas is one of the best travel nursing locations if your favorite season is autumn.
+Check out the changing leaves in early October to appreciate an underrated part of this beautiful state.
+Driving through the Boston Mountains, seeing the War Eagle Mill Fall Arts and Crafts Fair in Rogers, and taking in a local football game will give you a taste of what Arkansas is all about.

 If outdoorsy activities aren’t your thing, visit Tacoma where you can see the Museum of Glass and take a walk across the Bridge of Glass and LeMay – America’s Car History Museum.

 When to go: August

 If you head to Washington State in the summer, you are guaranteed to enjoy beautiful weather as well as Seafair, an annual water celebration with a parade, hydroplane races and boat parties.
 It’s also the perfect time for concert season at the Gorge in George.
 Not to mention that southern Washington wine regions (yes, that’s right!) are the perfect stops during your trip to enjoy domestic wines.